 Of course, not every app is compatible with Flex Mode — in fact, at the moment, most apps aren't, save for some of Samsung's built-in apps and a few gems like Netflix and Duo.
 But it works well where it's supported, and goes a long way towards making the phone feel more "complete."

 Another area in which the Z Fold 2 really excels is multitasking.
 Running two apps side by side isn't anything unique to this phone; it's been a core feature of Android since version 7 Nougat.
-But the inner display provides enough room to run two full-screen apps simultaneously, each at roughly the same size and aspect ratio as the cover screen.
+But the inner display provides enough room to run two full-screen apps simultaneously, each at roughly the same size as the cover screen.

 You can quickly swap the apps' positions or choose between a vertical or horizontal split by tapping the divider between them, and even drag and drop text and other elements from one app to the other.
 If you really want to take full advantage of the massive inner display, you can add a third app to the split-screen view, and even open small floating app windows with adjustable transparency over the whole mix.